inikas/GNSSJammingAnalysis/README.md

 This tool is an attempt to solve this gap and allow a user to better understand the number and strength of jamming instances over time and over a particular area.
 To do this, I used publicly available Automatic Dependent Surveillance–Broadcast (ADS-B) signal data from [ADS-B Exchange](https://www.adsbexchange.com/) that includes aircraft positional and GNSS system integrity data.
 Specifically, the Navigation Integirty Category (NIC) is used to determine if jamming is occuring.
 With this tool, the user can define buckets to group data by NIC value, but generally, a $NIC >= 7$ implies normal conditions, and $NIC <=6$ likely (although not necessarily) implies jamming.
 Note that this parameter measures the precision of the location extracted from the GNSS signals rather than accuracy which could give insight into whether or not [spoofing](https://aerospace.csis.org/aerospace101/counterspace-weapons-101/) is ocurring.

-Table 1 shows the different NIC values (always integers) and their associated level of confidence, expressed by the Radius of Containment ($R_c$); the actual position of the aircraft has aprobability of being within a circle of radius $R_c$ centered at the aircraft's reported position.
+Table 1 shows the different NIC values (always integers) and their associated level of confidence, expressed by the Radius of Containment ($R_c$); the actual position of the aircraf within a circle of radius $R_c$ centered at the aircraft's reported position to a confidence of $99.999%$.

-$R_c$ parameter describes a circle with radius $R_c$ of a circle centered at the aircraft's reported position that contains the aircraft's position iwth a $99.999%$ probability

-in which the actual location of the aircraft has a $99.999$% of being within.
 For more information on ADS-B, you can refer to this [Overview of Automatic Dependent Surveillance-Broadcast (ADS-B) Out](https://www.icao.int/NACC/Documents/Meetings/2021/ADSB/P01-OverviewADSBOut-ENG.pdf) published by the International Civil Aviation Organization (ICAO).

- **Table 1:** NIC value and corresponding size of containment radius.
+ **Table 1:** NIC values and their corresponding containment radii.
 Source: Zixi Liu, Sherman Lo, and Todd Walter, "GNSS Interference Source Localization Using ADS-B data," Stanford University, [https://web.stanford.edu/group/scpnt/gpslab/pubs/papers/Liu_ION_ITM_2022_ADSB.pdf](https://web.stanford.edu/group/scpnt/gpslab/pubs/papers/Liu_ION_ITM_2022_ADSB.pdf).</p>

 <img width="261" alt="image" src="https://github.com/user-attachments/assets/de9dcf69-565b-4c07-95d1-af5e71523701" />